Sports Card Consignment in Sarasota

 Both options are available.
 Some material is best handled through consignment, while other items may be purchased outright.
 The appropriate approach depends on the type of material, value, and overall goals, and is discussed after review.

-When does the consignor get paid?
+When do the consignors get paid?

 Payments are issued at the beginning of each month for sales completed during the prior period.